CBEP-SoCB/CB_Census/README.md

 # Summary of Data Sources
-All data presented here are derived from U.S. Census data, including the American COmmunity Survey, whic provides estimates of population for years not covered by decennial census.
+All data presented here are derived from U.S. Census data, including the American COmmunity Survey, which provides estimates of population for years not covered by decennial census.